domph/cs179-project/README.md

-## Description

-CS 179 Final Project: Markus Lendermann & Dominic Phung
+# CS 179 Final Project: Markus Lendermann & Dominic Phung

 This program is a GUI-based fluid dynamics simulator; as such, it cannot be used via just the command-line.
 OpenGL 4.1 is required to run this program.